 Regarding to Ample’s return policy, they offer a 30-day taste and quality guarantee.
 What does this mean?
 That if you dislike the taste or you are unsatisfied with the product you will be able to return it.
 Shipping costs included.
 Pretty good.

-Ample offers a 10% discount with subscription on all three products.
+Ample offers a 15% discount with subscription on all three products.
 They also allow you to customize the frequency of the delivery (fairly unusual) to 2, 4 or 6 weeks.
-All you need to do after is choose the pack size.

 No, instead, Ample offers a 30-day taste and quality guarantee with the return shipment paid.
 We understand this is not quite a taster and we hope Ample changes their views on this regard.
 You will most likely have to make a $50+ commitment to try Ample.